ben0bi/GIMLI/README.md

 the screws into your bag ("Warenkorb") or moving the ball a little on the screen.
 Or it could open a customized GIMLI-Window, like for paying the screws on the "real market".

-IT IS NOT RUNNING YET.
-But please look at the file structure.
+IT IS halfway RUNNING.
+But please look at the file structure in the "testsite" folder.